David Jones García

 David Apolinar Jones García (born 24 November 2001) is a Dominican professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA), on a two-way contract with the Austin Spurs of the NBA G League.
-He played college basketball for the DePaul Blue Demons, the St. John's Red Storm and the Memphis Tigers.
+He played college basketball for the DePaul Blue Demons, St. John's Red Storm, and Memphis Tigers.
 He represents the Dominican Republic for FIBA events.

 College career

 Jones was noticed by American scouts while representing his native Dominican Republic in FIBA youth tournaments internationally.
 After performing particularly well in the 2018 U17 World Cup, Jones and his family decided he would attend high school in the U.S. as a way to enhance his future professional career.
 Following his prep career for Teays Valley Christian School in West Virginia, Jones signed with DePaul University in Chicago.

 Joining the team for the 2021 Big East tournament, Jones played his first full season in 2021–22 and became a starter.
 On February 9, 2022, Jones recorded the first triple-double in DePaul program history with 22 points, 14 rebounds and 10 assists in a win over Georgetown.
 After a sophomore campaign where he averaged 14.5 points and 7.4 rebounds per game, Jones chose to transfer, ultimately landing at St. John's.
 Jones performed well at St. John's, averaging 13.2 points and 6.8 rebounds, but the season was marred by the death of his father and Jones took time away to attend funeral services in the Dominican Republic.

 Following the season and dismissal of coach Mike Anderson and hiring of Rick Pitino, Jones again entered the transfer portal.
 After considering several schools he committed to coach Penny Hardaway and the Memphis Tigers.
 Jones became the first option of the Tigers' offense for the 2023–24 season.
 In January 2024, he was named to the Wooden Award midseason watch list in recognition of his performance.